JittoJoseph/simple-idea-generator/README.md

 ## Connect with Us

-- Follow us on [Twitter](#) for updates and news!
+- Follow us on [Twitter](https://twitter.com/JittoJoseph17) for updates and news!
-- Join our [Discord](#) community to discuss ideas and get support from other users.
+- Explore more on our blog [Jitto Tech](https://www.jittotech.com/).

 Feel free to explore, modify, and share this simple idea generator with others!
-If you have any questions or need assistance, don't hesitate to [contact us](#) (insert your contact information here).
+If you have any questions or need assistance, don't hesitate to [contact us](https://www.jittotech.com/p/about.html).

 Happy idea generating!